skzap/playlist-manager/README.md

 Create playlists with songs coming from :
 - YouTube
-- Local mp3s in /public/library/ and sub-directies
+- Local mp3s in /public/library/ and sub-directories
 - External mp3s

 ## How to use